 PowerPoint Presentations and Videos

 Sample PowerPoint presentations for each chapter to help you get started.
 Each presentation features key concepts, theories, and models; complete DSM-5 diagnostic criteria for each disorder; and images and figures from the text.
-You can also combine these presentations with videos from the "student resources" section for greater student engagement.
+You can also combine these presentations with videos from the "student resources and videos" section for greater student engagement.